BCFNJC Impact & Progress Report June 2025

 Dear Elders, Knowledge Keepers, Youth, Chiefs, leaders, and community members, The BC First Nations Justice Council (BCFNJC) hopes this letter finds you, your communities, and your families well.
 We are so grateful to have connected with and celebrated alongside many of you in the past year.
 Whether it has been at an Indigenous Justice Centre […]

-3rd Annual BC First Nations Justice Forum What We Heard Report
+3rd Annual Justice Forum What We Heard Report

 The BC First Nations Justice Council (BCFNJC) is pleased to share the What We Heard Report from the 3rd Annual First Nations Justice Forum (Justice Forum), along with video lectures from the event that legal professionals may use to fulfill the Law Society of British Columbia’s accredited Continuing Professional Development (CPD) requirements.
 Read the full […]